Shrutiiee25/OrderDataViz/README.md

    ```sh
    pip install pandas matplotlib seaborn numpy
    ```
-3. Open the Jupyter Notebook `Project-4.ipynb` and run the cells sequentially to reproduce the analysis.
+3. Open the Jupyter Notebook `Order_Data_Analysis.ipynb` and run the cells sequentially to reproduce the analysis.

 ## Conclusion